Abiaselli/potential-bassoon/README.md

 # Basic transformer Trainer for Matmul-Free/limited with QAT
 Transformer Trainer for Matmul-free or limited implementation w/ inference

+NOTE: the accompanying fake_quantize and utils.py files will need to be placed in your env/lib/site_packages/torch/ao/quantization folder and replace the originals, or you will need to modify the originals to align with the modified files.
+Or you can remove QAT from the program.

 Hello!
 This is a training (and inference) program BASED on the Matmul-Free architecture outlined in Scalable MatMul-free Language Modeling by Rui-Jie Zhu1